Glasshouse (novel): Censorship wars

-A long series of these wars plagued posthumanity, starting around 300 years before the novel begins, lasting for almost a century (two centuries, according to Yourdon).
+A long series of these wars plagued post-humanity, starting around 300 years before the novel begins, lasting for almost a century (two centuries, according to Yourdon).
 Censor factions used A-gates to propagate redactive worms throughout the Republic's networks, which targeted historical data and even memories of why the wars had started in the first place.
 Historians and archaeologists were singled out for annihilation.
 These events placed a great strain on the political cohesiveness of the Republic of Is – but worse was to come.

 Curious Yellow

 Persons unknown created a worm of enormous destructive capability – Curious Yellow.
 Like previous worms it used the A-gates to spread, but it also used the people who travelled with/uploaded to them as transmission vectors.
 An infected A-gate would surreptitiously delete swaths of personal memory from a victim, particularly memories associated with historical knowledge of pre-Republic times.
 It would then force a copy of its kernel into the victim's netlink (the Cyberware which everyone uses to connect to and communicate with the gate networks) along with some bootstrap functions.

 The infected victim, upon encountering a "clean" A-gate, would then feel compelled to switch the gate into debugger mode, enter a set of commands, then upload him/herself, after which the gate would execute the infected boot-loader in his/her netlink, copy it into its working set, and thus become infected in turn.

 When a set amount of gates in a network became infected, they would begin communicating with each other and create privileged instruction channels which could be used by shadowy controllers with the correct authentication keys to control them remotely.
 They could defend themselves against attack, build and direct weapons to selected targets, and netlink to any number of T-gates.

 Eventually, the republic crumbled under the pressure, converting into a series of isolated, heavily firewalled polities.

 Curious Yellow is derived from a paper on worm design by Brandon Wiley: Curious Yellow: The First Coordinated Worm Design.